Swanson-Hysell-Group/iSALE-tracer-analysis/README.md

 ## quiver_mag_angle.py

-A plotting program that does a quiver plot on angle data for a tracer-out.txt file.
-Yet to be completed in a usable manner under development.
+A plotting program that does a quiver plot on angle data for a tracer-out.txt file, as well as colormaps for another variable.
+Usage similar to tracer_interperter, and due to dependencies in tracer_interperter they must be placed in the same directory to both work.

+    SYNTAX:
+        python quiver_mag_angle.py [-FLAGS] [SYNTAX]

+    FLAGS:
+        -h -> print this help message
+        -i -> set input filepath (optional; default=TracerResults/tracer-out.txt) -a -> choose angle variable to display (optional; options Ang,Dip; default=Ang) -v -> choose colormap variable (optional;default=initial depth) -r -> range of depths to plot must be a list of integer rows, or a range start, end, and step size (i.e. [1,2,3,4] or 12,42,3) (optional; default=All)
+        -t1 -> title of the initial plot (optional) -t2 -> title of the final plot (optional)
+        -S -> save plot image (optional)
+        -c -> choose colormap (optional; default=gist_rainbow)